tomaslink/frequenpy/README.md

 -Add one plot for each individual normal mode that is contributing to the movement.

--Introduce damping

--Introduce tension of the string as a parameter to play with.
+-Introduce damping and tension of the string as parameters to play with.

 -Add definition of initial conditions to generate more arbitrary and crazy movements of the string, like picking the string with your mouse and realease it from some position.